 A. All applicants to KUAS are asked to submit the results of a standardized test.
 Our university accepts a wide range of standardized test results from around the world.
 See the Application Guidelines on our website for a complete list.

 Q. I haven't been able to take my standardized test yet due to COVID-19.
 Can I submit my scores after the application period has ended?

 A. We understand that many students are having serious difficulties taking standardized tests due to COVID-19.
 Unfortunately, late submission of standardized tests (SAT, ACT, EJU, etc.) cannot be accepted at KUAS.
 However, due to testing schedules, late submissions of standardized tests which are part of your high school curriculum may be accepted.
 In this case, we are advising applicants to write in the name of their desired standardized test on their KUAS online application along with estimated (tentative) dates for when they plan to take the test and when they expect KUAS will receive their test results.

-For applicants who have taken the SAT or ACT examinations, we request that students submit their test scores to KUAS via their testing agency.
-Students should not directly submit their test results to KUAS by themselves.
+For applicants who have taken the SAT or ACT examinations, we request that students submit their test scores to KUAS via their testing agency and students should not directly submit their test results to KUAS by themselves.
 (Only valid test scores will be accepted.)
 For the other types of standardized tests, please upload a PDF scan of their score to TAO.

 If additional COVID-19-related delays result in further test delays or cancellation of your exams due to COVID-19, please contact the International Admissions Office for guidance.

 Q. My national exam is canceled due to COVID-19.
 What should I do?